ds300/gudetama/README.md

 ## but how

-You specify exactly which inputs dictate the outcome of a CI step.
-The inputs can be files, env vars, tool versions, or anything.
-During a build, right before running the step, `gudetama` checks the current values of those things against the values on a previous successful build.
-If any of them changed it tells you exactly which ones, and then re-runs the step.
-If none of them changed `gudetama` skips running the step.
+First you declare all the things that can affect the outcome of a particular CI step.
+They can be files, env vars, tool versions, or anything you can write to `stdout`.
+Then before running that particular CI step, `gudetama` compares the current values of those things against their values on a previous successful build.
+If any of them changed it lists the differences, and re-runs the step.
+If none of them changed `gudetama` skips the step.
 If any files were supposed to be generated and passed to later steps, `gudetama` will restore them from a cache of the previous build.

 ## project status